Quantum key distribution based on the quantum eraser: A QKD algorithm based on the quantum eraser

+On the other hand, in the Ekert91 algorithm, a source generating a stream of entangled pairs of photons sends one photon from each pair to Alice and another one to Bob.
+Each of them has the freedom to choose the measurement basis and at the end of the transmission they announce their basis in public.
+They also perform an entanglement check for a random subset of the photons to detect eavesdropping, i.e., to make sure that the pairs are entangled by using Bell's inequality measurement.
+In principle, the two schemes are similar, except for the security check step performed by the two parties.

-Alice uses an MZI to encode the bits by the state of the photon.
-She has two degrees of freedom, the phase difference between the two paths and whether to include WPI or not.
+Here, we aim at using the quantum eraser as a platform for generating the key.
+The main idea is to let one party control a MZI and another party control the quantum eraser and make use of the various degrees of freedom available at the two parties related to inserting the WWI or erasing it to generate a shared key.
+Consider first the schemes of Fig. \ref{eraser} and let Alice use an MZI to encode the logical bits by the state of the photon.
+She has two degrees of freedom, the phase difference between the two paths and whether to include WWI or not.
 Let $\phi=\pi$ corresponds to bit 1 and $\phi=0$ corresponds to bit 0.
 The two outputs of $\text{BS}_2$ are sent to Bob.
-Bob on his part has the freedom to insert a quantum eraser or not.
-In order to share a random secret key, Alice sends a stream of photons to Bob, with randomly setting $\phi=\pi$ or $\phi=0$ corresponding to logical bits of 1 and 0 while randomly choosing to insert WPI or not.
+Bob, on his part, has the freedom to insert a quantum eraser or not.
+In order to share a random secret key, Alice sends a stream of photons to Bob, with randomly setting $\phi=\pi$ or $\phi=0$ while at the same time randomly choosing to insert WWI or not.
 Bob, on the other side, randomly chooses to insert the eraser setup or not and records through which detector the photon was detected.
-At the end of the transmission, Alice and Bob announce over the public channel their choices of WPI and the eraser setup for each transmission event.
-Bob also announces whether his eraser setup successfully erased the WPI, i.e., the photon was detected at the right time in Fig. \ref{eraser}-b or was actually detected in either $\text{D}_1$ or $\text{D}_2$ in Fig. \ref{eraser}-d.
+At the end of the transmission, Alice and Bob announce over the public channel their choices of WWI and the eraser setup for each transmission event.
+Bob also announces whether his eraser setup successfully erased the WWI, i.e., the photon was detected at the right time in Fig. \ref{eraser}-b or was actually detected in either $\text{D}_1$ or $\text{D}_2$ in Fig. \ref{eraser}-d.
 Unlike the schemes in Figs. \ref{eraser}-b and \ref{eraser}-d, the scheme in Fig. \ref{eraser}-c is lossless, i.e., the photons always emerge in either of the two branches creating an interference of $P_1(\phi)$ or $P_2(\phi)$.
-Therefore, Bob should be careful while book-keeping the detected photons and use the respective rule with each branch.
-Photon's detection at $\text{D}_1$ and $\text{D}_4$ corresponds to logical bit 0 while Photon's detection at $\text{D}_2$ and $\text{D}_3$ corresponds to logical bit 1.
+In this scheme, Bob should be careful with the bookkeeping of the detected photons and use the respective rule with each branch; a photon's detection at $\text{D}_1$ and $\text{D}_4$ corresponds to logical bit 0, while a photon's detection at $\text{D}_2$ and $\text{D}_3$ corresponds to logical bit 1.